Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

 \subsubsection{PDEs and Schur Complements}

-Discretization of many elliptic PDEs (e.g., Poisson, Helmholtz, Yukawa, convection-diffusion, convection-reaction, and incompressible Stokes, etc.) leads to a sparse linear system $A$.
-In supernodal or multifrontal sparse direct solvers, block elimination of the properly permuted system leads to Schur complements in the form of .
+Discretization of many elliptic PDEs (e.g., Poisson, Helmholtz, Yukawa, convection-diffusion, convection-reaction, and incompressible Stokes, etc.) leads to a sparse linear system with matrix $A$.
+In supernodal or multifrontal sparse direct solvers, block elimination of the properly permuted system leads to Schur complements in the form of

 The Schur complement can be viewed as the numerical Green's function for the underlying PDE \cite{engquist2018approximate, chandrasekaran2010numerical,faustmann2013new,FaustmannHFEM} and hence exhibits low-rank structures.
 Here we assume $A$ is $2\times2$ block partitioned for simplicity.
 Note that in reality, the block elimination process often leads to Schur complements in the form of

 Here $F$ are the dense frontal matrices where $F_{rr}$ and $F_{ss}$ are represented as hierarchical matrices, and $F_{rs}$ and $F_{sr}$ are presented as either hierarchical matrices or single low-rank compression \cite{claus2023sparse}, depending on the admissibility condition.